inas-argumentation/SemCSE-Multi/README.md

 output = model(**batch)["disease"]
 ```

+## Overview

+We propose to train a multifaceted embedding model that produces multiple aspect-specific embeddings for a given scientific text in a single forward pass.
+This is done in two steps:

+1. For any dataset of scientific abstracts from the target domain, we predict individual summarizing sentences for each aspect separately and train individual embedding models on these summarizing sentences to create a structured embedding space.
+2. We then distill these individual aspect embedding models into a single unified model that predicts all aspect-specific embeddings at once.

+We further develop a way to decode embedding space into natural language descriptions, thus making the embedding space interpretable.

+## Results

+The main advantages of our multi-faceted embedding approach are that the individual, aspect-specific embeddings 1) are better at capturing similarities of that aspect and 2) isolate this apsect, thus allowing for controllable similarity assessments.

 ## Performing Experiments and Evaluations

 This repository contains all necessary files for running our experiments and evaluations.
 This includes: